zamor122/API_Class_Project/README.md

   So far the amount completed is building the basic functionality for Google Places such as having the ability to find the top 10 locations using user provided key words.

 ### Sprint 2:
-   During this spring I was able to change the code and maximize readability.
+   During this sprint I was able to change the code and maximize readability.
 I was able to add functionality such as finding the user's exact city and location.
 I was also able to add more error handling and directions for the user.